stgm/scientific-programming-1/22 Language/15 Statistics/content.md

 ## Background

-One way to make sense of written texts is to calculate statistics about the form of the text.
-We do not look at what the text *means*, but examine its superficial properties.
-Say we define the following variable:

-	source_text = "ASDF is the sequence of letters that appear on the first four keys on the home row of a QWERTY or QWERTZ keyboard.
-They are often used as a sample or test case or as random, meaningless nonsense.
-It is also a common learning tool for keyboard classes, since all four keys are located on Home row." # from the wikipedia

-One statistic we could calculate is the length of the text, using the built-in `len()` function from Python.

-	>>> print(len(source_text))
-    296

-We can also define slightly more fine-grained statistics.
-For example, we might count only the *letters in a string*.
 Let's say a *letter* is any alphabetic character that occurs in a string.
-For our `source_text`, this is definitely less than 296, because it contains spaces as well as periods.
+For our `source_text` above, this is definitely less than 296, because it contains spaces as well as periods.

 ## Strategy